-- Each exam is of 200 marks and you need to pass in each of the exam separately.
+- Each exam is of 200 marks and you need to pass each of the exams separately.

-- There is negative marking in the exam and there is penalty of 1/3 marks.
+- There is negative marking in the exam and there is a penalty of 1/3 marks.

-- The exam will be provided in both the languages (Hindi & English).
+- The exam will be provided in both languages (Hindi & English).

-- The first exam is General Studies and the other one is Civil Service Aptitude Test.
+- The first exam is General Studies and the other one is the Civil Service Aptitude Test.

 IAS Prelims Exam Syllabus for Paper 1